-I am one of the Production Directors at Forest Hill Church in Charlotte, NC.
+I am one of the Production Mangers at Forest Hill Church in Charlotte, NC.
 I am also an Adjunct Professor at UNC Charlotte.

 I was previously a Teaching Assistant Professor at the University of North Carolina at Charlotte (UNCC) in the Department of Software and Information Systems.
 I have taught courses in Human Computer Interaction, Rapid Prototyping, and Interaction Design.
 My research focused on interface explorability, user satisfaction with the design process, and satisficing behavior intrinsic to searching large parameter spaces.